-Ninety herds were selected by a risk-based strategy for sampling from areas where paratuberculosis has previously been detected in goat herds, and thirty herds were selected from areas where paratuberculosis has not been registered.
-Faecal samples from the ten oldest goats were collected.
+Ninety herds were selected by a risk-based strategy for sampling from areas where paratuberculosis has previously been detected in goat herds, while thirty herds were selected from areas where paratuberculosis has not been registered.
+Faecal samples from the ten oldest goats in each herd were collected.